-Once the Clinical Episode level files have been constructed and merged with the risk adjusters, estimate a model of Clinical Episode level spending using a two-stage risk adjustment
+Once the Clinical Episode level files have been constructed and merged with the risk adjusters, estimate a model of Clinical Episode level spending using a two-stage risk adjustment model, as described in the following section.
+This process is run separately for each of the 34 Clinical Episode categories.
+These estimates are used as inputs in the multiplicative terms that

-12 Peer groups are excluded from Stage 2 if they occur for less than 21 observations at the ACH-quarter-year level in a Clinical Episode Category.
+&lt;sup>13 Peer groups are excluded from Stage 2 if they occur for less than 21 observations at the ACH-quarter-year level in a Clinical Episode category.

-13 In Stage 2 of the risk adjustment, if any peer group characteristic occurs for less than 21 eligible ACHs (except Census Division Other) at the ACH-year-quarter level, then its interaction with the natural logarithm of the quarteryear counter is removed from the model.
-For example, if Census Division 1 contains less than 21 eligible ACHs for a Clinical Episode Category, then Census Division 1 will not be interacted with the natural logarithm of the quarteryear counter.
+&lt;sup>14 In Stage 2 of the risk adjustment, if any peer group characteristic occurs for less than 21 eligible ACHs (except Census Division Other) at the ACH-year-quarter level, then its interaction with the natural logarithm of the quarteryear counter is removed from the model.
+For example, if Census Division 1 contains less than 21 eligible ACHs for a Clinical Episode category, then Census Division 1 will not be interacted with the natural logarithm of the quarteryear counter.

-model, as described in the following section.
-This process is run separately for each of the 34 Clinical Episode Categories.
-These estimates are used as inputs in the multiplicative terms that are used to construct HBPs and PGP-ACH Benchmark Prices.
-To illustrate how the risk adjustment model estimates are used to construct these components, the remainder of this document uses fabricated data from a single Clinical Episode Category to walk through each step of the Target Price construction process.
-The numerical example simplifies the methodology by considering 25 Clinical Episodes from a single Clinical Episode Category, each attributed to one of two ACHs and one of two PGPs.
-14,15
+are used to construct HBPs and PGP-ACH Benchmark Prices.
+To illustrate how the risk adjustment model estimates are used to construct these components, the remainder of this document uses fabricated data from a single Clinical Episode category to walk through each step of the Target Price construction process.
+The numerical example simplifies the methodology by considering 25 Clinical Episodes from a single Clinical Episode category, each attributed to one of two ACHs and one of two PGPs.
+15,16

-Step 1.
-Limit the population to eligible providers: Participation in a specific Clinical Episode Category in the BPCI Advanced model is limited to ACHs that initiate more than 40 Clinical Episodes in the baseline period for the same Clinical Episode Category.
+• Step 1.
+Limit the population to eligible providers: Participation in a specific Clinical Episode category in the BPCI Advanced model is limited to ACHs that initiate more than 40 Clinical Episodes in the baseline period for the same Clinical Episode category.
 This restriction reduces the uncertainty of estimating Clinical Episode prices for low-volume ACHs by excluding the lowest-volume providers.
 There is no such restriction on PGP participation; a PGP can participate in the BPCI Advanced model as long as the TIN was formed before the application due date and is a current Participant.
-Current PGP Episode Initiators will not be allowed to change their TIN (i.e. participate under a new TIN) and continue participating in MY5.
-16 As such, preliminary Target Prices are only built for ACHs with more than 40 Clinical Episodes in a given Clinical Episode Category in the initial baseline period.
+18 As such, preliminary Target Prices are only built for ACHs with more than 40 Clinical Episodes in a given Clinical Episode category in the initial baseline period.
 Because an ACH with 40 or fewer Clinical Episodes in the baseline period does not receive a HBP and PGP Target Prices are built from HBPs, PGP Participants do not receive preliminary Target Prices if they only initiated Clinical Episodes at ineligible ACHs.
 Table 5 below provides an example to illustrate how Clinical Episode count thresholds are applied to restrict the population to eligible ACHs.
 Additionally, it shows whether preliminary Target Prices will be distributed or not for the PGPs depending on the Clinical Episode counts of the ACHs at which they initiate Clinical Episodes.
-Please note, the list of eligible ACHs for Model Year 5 will be determined during the preliminary Target Price run and remain fixed for subsequent Target Price updates.17

-14 In the baseline period, a Clinical Episode can be attributed to both an ACH and a PGP, since precedence rules are not applied.
+In the baseline period, a Clinical Episode can be attributed to both an ACH and a PGP, since precedence rules are

-15 Values in the tables are rounded for simplicity.
+&lt;sup>16 Values in the tables are rounded for simplicity.
 Actual Target Price construction will be exact.